mrayyan2001/Lung-Cancer-Detection/notes.md

 ## We should also consider the following points

 1. Compare the our results with other papers.
-2. Use different models, parameters, optimizers, and loss functions, and compare the results.
+2. Use different models, parameters, optimizers, and loss functions, and compare the results. -> hyperparameter tuning
 3. The dataset is imbalanced, so we should use techniques to handle this issue like augmentation, sampling, and so on.
 4. See the best filters for the biomedical images.
 5. Focus on error when the model predicts the case as normal but it is malignant or benign.